AjinkyaDahiwal/YouTube-Data-Engineering-Project-using-AWS/README.md

 # YouTube-Data-Engineering-Project-using-AWS
+Hello Sir/Madam,
-Hey there!
-I built this project to show how I can handle real-world data challenges using AWS cloud services.
-This pipeline takes messy YouTube trending data and transforms it into something useful for business decisions.
+I have developed this project to demonstrate my ability to work with real-world data challenges using AWS cloud services.
+The pipeline processes raw YouTube trending data and transforms it into meaningful insights that can support informed business decisions.

 # What This Project Does
 Imagine you're working for a marketing company that wants to understand what makes YouTube videos go viral.
 They need to analyze trending patterns across different countries to plan their ad campaigns better.
 This project solves exactly that problem by building a complete data pipeline that processes YouTube trending data automatically.